BardenB/IronList/README.md

 cargo run -- complete <INDEX>
 ```

 Mark the chosen (numbered) entry as complete by adding a `complete` tag (case-insensitive check prevents duplicates).
-This operation currently rewrites the normalized file.
+This command rewrites the .txt file.

 ### query